data-miner00/book/contents/web-dev/list-of-react-hooks.md

 )
 ```

-First, we will need to define our custome reducer function that handles all of the possible mutation.
+First, we will need to define our custom reducer function that handles all of the possible mutation.
 The reducer takes in two parameters, a `state` and an `action`.
 The `action` is an object that contains the event type and optionally the payload of the event.
 Based on the `action.type` provided, the intended value will be updated accordingly.

 ```tsx
 function reducer(state, action) {